Djtvdoug/Dtorres-political-facebook-ads-capstone/README.md

 **Motivation**

-Social media is been found to influence the discourse on political issues over the last decade.
-My aim with this capstone project is to shed some light on which organizations are trying to influence public sentiment the most through Facebook and how reliable the information tends to be.
+Social media has been found to influence the discourse on political issues over the last decade.
+My aim with this capstone project is to shine some light on which organizations are trying to influence public sentiment the most through Facebook and how reliable the information tends to be.

 **Data Question**